 Here’s what I’m primarily involved in now (besides freelance work):

 - Managing and curating this blog — N.B.
-It’s in the process of being transformed into a business site.
+It’s in the process of being transformed into a business site for my non-profit.

 - Executive member, Jamaica Mental Health Advocacy Network (JAMHAN)

 - Business development & marketing, Plantfood by Addy